Parkland School District: Cetronia Elementary School

-Cetronia Elementary School is currently rated the fourth best school out of the entire school district.
+Cetronia Elementary School is currently rated the fourth-best school in the entire school district.
 With three floors and three hallways, the school holds more than 500 students during the school year.
 Cetronia is the home of the "hedgehogs".
 The students are exposed to various extra activities, such as the media center, gym, music, and art.
 At grade 4, students can choose an instrument to play throughout school until their graduation of high school.
 With cleanly kept playgrounds, a track, and a basketball court, the students are exposed to fresh air for 20 minutes of their day.
 They are also rewarded for good behavior with a STARS ticket in rare occasions.
 Those also lead to more rewards of playing video games with the principal and gift cards for various places.

 Fogelsville Elementary School

 Symbolized by a rosette encircled in a scalloped design on the front of the building, Fogelsville Elementary School was built in 1965.
 These seven separate rosettes, which are located both inside and outside the school, are mosaics set into the brickwork.
 According to Pennsylvania Dutch legend, the rosette repels “bad luck” and the scalloped design helps the students inside “sail smoothly” through life.
 Intended by its architects to reflect the historical roots of the school's community, the school was first called The Upper Macungie Elementary School and in 1970 renamed to Fogelsville Elementary School.
 When dedicated in 1965, the original building consisted of 13 classrooms, a library, a health room, and an activity building, which accommodated 411 students.
-Today, Fogelsville Elementary consists of 28 classrooms with an enrollment of 694 students, which presently is the largest of the eight elementary schools.
+Fogelsville Elementary consists of 28 classrooms with an enrollment of 694 students, which presently is the largest of the eight elementary schools.